RachNovo/HRR41-lodging-marketplace-reviews-service/README.md

 # Lodging Marketplace App: Reviews Service

 > This is the reviews service of a lodging marketplace app.
-It is one service out of 5 (others listed below) for the full app.
+It is one micro-service out of 5 (others listed below) for the full app.

 ## Related Projects